Leeds New Lane railway station: Proposal

 The site is next to Bridgewater Place and close to Holbeck Urban Village and the M621 motorway.

 Proposed facilities

 Few details of the proposed facilities have been released, however the Department for Transport have confirmed car parking will be provided to the south of the site.
 The station will link to Leeds station which has ticket offices, car parks, a bus interchange and two concourses containing retail, restaurant and licensed facilities.
-There are currently proposals to expand these facilities.
+There are currently proposals to expand these to larger facilities.
 With the link this will enable facilities to be shared by the two stations.
 The plans released appear to show the New Lane site with a sizeable concourse.

 Public transport

 First Leeds bus routes run around the gyratory and there are stops on Victoria Road and Meadow Lane.
 Both the formerly proposed Leeds Supertram and Leeds Trolleybus routes would have passed within half a mile of the site.

 Location in Leeds and on HS2

 The plans show the tracks approaching the station from the south-east, parallel to the Pontefract Line and then the M621, coming through Meadow Lane Gas Works and Leeds City Business Park, with the station on a viaduct which spreads from the centre of the gyratory through the Leeds City Business Park site: the viaduct would extend 290m beyond the station buildings.
 This would mean the relocation of several businesses, a Leeds City Council depot and a natural gas storage facility consisting of two low-pressure gas holders.